raphaelgri/DataStorageApp/readme.md

 ### Navigation

 The project allows the user to list movies, rank them according to: id, year, rating and title.
 It is also possible to filter the Genre of the movie and obtain the best rated movies of each genre.
 In all pages it is possible to search for a specific movie title and filter the results.
 There are four possible pages a user can access:
--Home
+- Home
--Movie List
+- Movie List
--Movie Page
+- Movie Page
--User Page
+- User Page

 #### Home
 Contains only the basic elements, allowing the user to navigate the application.